Video of activity in Sarandí Grande

 We could have a new reference point in the next few days, when massive laptop distribution begins in other schools in Florida.

-Translated from "Reporte Especial: Uruguay la futura Finlandia de América Latina"
+Translated from "Reporte Especial: Uruguay la futura Finlandia de América Latina", originally published on september 18th, 2007.

 According to what Walter Bender said today in the inauguration of the OLPC Learning Workshop that is being held this week in Boston, right in this moment is starting the mass production of XO laptops.
 Initially, it is expected to have a production of 15.000 laptops per week, which will be accelerated afterwards.